YoshiRulz/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 In the example above, 3.6.0 means any version that is >=3.6.0 with preference for the lowest version, as described in [Package versioning](../concepts/package-versioning.md#version-ranges).

+When package versions are [managed centrally](./central-package-management.md), you must leave out the `Version` from each `PackageReference`.

 ## Using PackageReference for a project with no package dependencies

 Advanced: If you have no packages installed in a project (no PackageReferences in project file and no packages.config file), but want the project to be restored as PackageReference style, you can set a Project property RestoreProjectStyle to PackageReference in your project file.